Buffy the Vampire Slayer: Wrath of the Darkhul King

 Buffy the Vampire Slayer: Wrath of the Darkhul King is a 2003 video game developed by the Japanese company Natsume and published by THQ for the Game Boy Advance.
 It is an action platformer and the third of six video games based on the supernatural television series Buffy the Vampire Slayer.
-Set in the show's fourth season, Wrath of the Darkhul King focuses on Buffy Summers who attempts to prevent a demonic warlord from initiating an apocalyptic event.
-The player controls Buffy through 16 levels that focus on solving puzzles and defeating enemies by using customizable weapons.
+Set in the show's fourth season, Wrath of the Darkhul King centers on Buffy Summers and her allies as they attempt to prevent a demonic warlord from initiating an apocalyptic event.
+The player controls Buffy through sixteen levels that focus on solving puzzles and defeating enemies by using customizable weapons.
 THQ produced Wrath of the Darkhul King in a publishing agreement with Fox Interactive.

 Natsume developed Wrath of the Darkhul King as an action game; dialogue was limited in order to focus on gameplay, and puzzles were added for variety.
 The game received generally negative reviews from critics, who disliked the controls, combat system, and level design.
 The graphics and audio received a more mixed response.
 Retrospective reviews of Wrath of the Darkhul King have remained negative.
 For two weeks, the game was in the top ten most-ordered games on Amazon.